 Add the vegetable stock and water; bring to a boil.
 Add the pasta and stir to combine.
 Allow the pasta to cook for six to eight minutes.

 Next, add the navy beans and spinach.
 Stir to combine.
-Cook for two more minutes or until pasta is cooked and the spinach has wilted.
+Cook for two more minutes or until the pasta is cooked and the spinach has wilted.
 Turn off the heat and stir in the chopped parsley.
 Serve immediately.

 MAKE A WEEKNIGHT DINNER EASY!

 This particular soup was a part of one of my many weekend meal prep sessions.
 We like to eat real meals even on busy, tired weeknights.
 By real, I mean homemade and not fast food.
 It’s so delicious after a long day at the office or at school.
-Preparing dishes such as this one and freezing them immediately, provides us with fresh tasting meals during the week.
+Preparing dishes such as this one and freezing them immediately, provides us with fresh-tasting meals during the week.

 Do You Like This Recipe?